None, but we recommend that our guests voluntarily wear a medical mask in the visitor center and during the tour.

-Please notice, that the temperature underground is constant +12 degree, whether it is summer or winter.
+Please note that the temperature underground is constant +12 degree, in summer and winter.

 No, dogs are not allowed in our tourist attraction.

 Yes, we don't have any age restrictions.
-Please note, that the way underground is not suitable for baby buggies or carrying frames.
+Please note that the path underground is not suitable for baby buggies or carrying frames.
 Baby slings are allowed.

 For security reasons it's not allowed to take pictures or make a film underground during the total tour through the salt mine.
 Thank you for your understanding.